gearpump/gearpump/docs/contents/dev/dev-custom-serializer.md

 When you decide that you want to define a custom serializer, you can do this in two ways.

 Please note that Gearpump shaded the original Kryo dependency.
-The package name ```com.esotericsoftware``` was relocated to ```org.apache.gearpump.esotericsoftware```.
+The package name ```com.esotericsoftware``` was relocated to ```io.gearpump.esotericsoftware```.
 So in the following customization, you should import corresponding shaded classes, the example code will show that part.

 In general you should use the shaded version of a library whenever possible in order to avoid binary incompatibilities, eg don't use: